 Elmore Leonard always said, and I paraphrase, “don’t write the parts that no one reads (skips over).”
-Here is the written down version.
+Here is his written down version to the left.

 Here is something that happened to me that I thought “weird.”
-Years ago when I wrote My Gun is My Passport, I had to move Gunther from Texas to Washington DC circa 1906.
-I decided to describe the 1906 train station (I had a few historical photos) rather than have him – POOF! – just appear in DC.
+Years ago when I wrote My Gun is My Passport, I had to move Gunther from Texas to Washington DC, circa 1906.
+I decided to quickly describe the 1906 train station (I had a few historical photos) rather than have him – POOF! – just appear in DC.
 I condensed the surroundings, “poetically.”
 I slaved over it a bit, I confess, painting it up, yet condensing it down.
+Time marches on.
 Some ten years later a “fan-reader” wrote me “out of the blue,” and described how much he liked “My Gun.”
 Great news for me.
-But…and what did he pick to mention over this big, international action-epic?
+But…and what did he pick to mention over this big, international action-packed epic?
 He said that he really loved the way I described the DC train station scene!
 Huh?
-What the____?
+What the heck?
 That passing scene of getting the protagonist from point A to B?
+Was…unforgettable?

+Readers.
 It’s tricky trying to make every reader happy.
 My compromise is the poem approach.
 All the good, above-average books, action ones or otherwise, should be a poem without rhymes.
 Lyrics without music.
-I shoot for this and it…ain’t…easy.
+I shoot for this and hey, it…ain’t…easy.
 There is a beat and music to writing.
 The soundtrack to every scene.
 It’s a torture I guess must enjoy chiseling on?
 I am so thankful for any reader who contacts me with some praise.